Haidra-Org/horde-sdk/docs/getting_started.md

 -   This is to prevent you from side stepping any validation.
 -   See [pydantic's
     docs](https://docs.pydantic.dev/2.0/usage/validation_errors/#frozen_instance)
     for more information.
-See a
--   See also `faq` for more information.
+-   See also [FAQ](faq.md) for more information.